Skip to main content

 Who this fits.
 Your faith community, whatever it is, gave you a sustained service commitment that is more than a one-time mission trip.
 You have been showing up at the same soup kitchen for six years.
 You run the Sunday school for kids with developmental disabilities.
 You translate at a mosque clinic.
 Your role is persistent, specific, and local.

 What a strong response might look like.
 Focus on the people, not the theology.
 Do not spend 200 characters establishing your denominational credentials.
-Spend them on the specific population your community serves and on what that population has taught you about medicine, trust, and access.
-Close by naming the patient demographic you will be positioned to serve in practice and how the commitment translates.
+Spend them on the specific population your community serves, one behavior you learned from it, and how that behavior translates to a patient encounter.

 Not every meaningful experience belongs in this essay.
-Some topics are genuinely important to who you are but do not connect to the representation question the prompt is actually asking.
+Some topics are genuinely important to who you are but do not connect to the empathy-mechanism question the current prompt is actually asking.
 Writing about them here wastes the essay.
 Here are the most common mismatches.

-Generic adversity without a community-service link.
+Generic adversity with no behavior change.
 A difficult childhood, a parent's divorce, or a stretch of financial stress are all real.
-They belong in this essay only if you can credibly tie them to a patient population you will serve or a workforce gap you will help fill.
-If the best you can do is "it made me stronger," save that material for a different prompt.
+They belong in this essay only if you can credibly tie them to a specific behavior you'd use with patients.
+If the best you can do is "it made me stronger," that is a personal-statement sentence, not an answer to this prompt.

 Short-term mission trips.
-A one-week trip to Honduras after sophomore year is one of the most overused topics in PA applications, and for this prompt specifically it fails on two counts: it does not establish sustained commitment, and it usually positions the applicant as the outsider helping "them" rather than as someone who belongs to an underserved community.
+A one-week trip to Honduras after sophomore year is one of the most overused topics in PA applications, and for this prompt specifically it fails on two counts: it does not establish a sustained, tested behavior, and it usually positions the applicant as the outsider helping "them" rather than as someone who learned something durable about listening.
 If you want to write about international service, do it in the personal statement, and only if you stayed long enough to actually matter.

-Isolated personal hardship with no outward beat.
-Your own injury, illness, or loss can be a powerful personal statement topic, but this essay needs an outward-facing pivot.
-If the entire arc is about what happened to you and what you learned internally, without any turn toward the communities you will serve, you are answering the wrong prompt.
+Isolated personal hardship with no outward pivot.
+Your own injury, illness, or loss can be a powerful personal statement topic, but this essay needs a pivot toward a patient-facing behavior.
+If the entire arc is about what happened to you and what you learned internally, without a turn toward how you would treat a patient differently, you are answering the wrong prompt.
 Our CASPA personal statement topics to avoid companion guide covers several of these failure modes in more detail.

 "I learned a lot about myself" reflective essays.
 Pure introspection without an outward turn misses the prompt entirely.
-The new prompt is not asking what you learned.
-It is asking what you bring.
-Those are different questions, and the second one requires you to end the essay looking outward at patients, not inward at yourself.
+The current prompt is not asking what you learned in the abstract.
+It is asking what you would do differently with a patient, and it requires you to end the essay looking outward at patients, not inward at yourself.

 How Not to Repeat Your Personal Statement

-The 2,500-character Life Experiences essay sits right next to your 5,000-character personal statement in CASPA.
-Admissions committees read them back to back.
+The roughly 2,500-character Life Experiences essay sits right next to your 5,000-character personal statement in CASPA.
+Admissions readers read them back to back.
 If your Life Experiences essay sounds like a condensed version of your personal statement, you have wasted the opportunity.

 Here is the dividing line: